 When Extended tips is active, a brief description of the function of a particular icon or menu command or a field on a dialog appears when you hold the mouse pointer over that item.

-Open/Save dialogs – Use LibreOffice dialogs
+Open/Save Dialogs – Use LibreOffice dialogs

 To use the standard Open and Save dialogs for your operating system, deselect the Use LibreOffice dialogs option.
 When this option is selected, the Open and Save dialogs supplied with LibreOffice will be used.
 See Chapter 1, Introducing LibreOffice, for more about the LibreOffice Open and Save dialogs.
 This book uses the LibreOffice Open and Save dialogs in illustrations.